shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 © 2025 Microsoft Corporation.
 All rights reserved.

-By using this demolab, you agree to the following terms:
+By using this demo lab, you agree to the following terms:

-The technologyfunctionality described in this demolab is provided by Microsoft Corporation for the purposes of obtaining your feedback and providing you with a learning experience.
-You may only use the demolab to evaluate such technology features and functionality and provide feedback to Microsoft.
+The technology functionality described in this demo lab is provided by Microsoft Corporation for the purposes of obtaining your feedback and providing you with a learning experience.
+You may only use the demo lab to evaluate such technology features and functionality and provide feedback to Microsoft.
 You may not use it for any other purpose.
-You may not modify, copy, distribute, transmit, display, perform, reproduce, publish, license, create derivative works from, transfer, or sell this demolab or any portion thereof.
+You may not modify, copy, distribute, transmit, display, perform, reproduce, publish, license, create derivative works from, transfer, or sell this demo lab or any portion thereof.

 COPYING OR REPRODUCTION OF THE DEMOLAB (OR ANY PORTION OF IT) TO ANY OTHER SERVER OR LOCATION FOR FURTHER REPRODUCTION OR REDISTRIBUTION IS EXPRESSLY PROHIBITED.

-THIS DEMOLAB PROVIDES CERTAIN SOFTWARE TECHNOLOGYPRODUCT FEATURES AND FUNCTIONALITY, INCLUDING POTENTIAL NEW FEATURES AND CONCEPTS, IN A SIMULATED ENVIRONMENT WITHOUT COMPLEX SET-UP OR INSTALLATION FOR THE PURPOSE DESCRIBED ABOVE.
-THE TECHNOLOGYCONCEPTS REPRESENTED IN THIS DEMOLAB MAY NOT REPRESENT FULL FEATURE FUNCTIONALITY AND MAY NOT WORK THE WAY A FINAL VERSION MAY WORK.
+THIS DEMOLAB PROVIDES CERTAIN SOFTWARE TECHNOLOGY PRODUCT FEATURES AND FUNCTIONALITY, INCLUDING POTENTIAL NEW FEATURES AND CONCEPTS, IN A SIMULATED ENVIRONMENT WITHOUT COMPLEX SET-UP OR INSTALLATION FOR THE PURPOSE DESCRIBED ABOVE.
+THE TECHNOLOGY CONCEPTS REPRESENTED IN THIS DEMOLAB MAY NOT REPRESENT FULL FEATURE FUNCTIONALITY AND MAY NOT WORK THE WAY A FINAL VERSION MAY WORK.
 WE ALSO MAY NOT RELEASE A FINAL VERSION OF SUCH FEATURES OR CONCEPTS.
 YOUR EXPERIENCE WITH USING SUCH FEATURES AND FUNCTIONALITY IN A PHYSICAL ENVIRONMENT MAY ALSO BE DIFFERENT.

 **FEEDBACK**.
-If you give feedback about the technology features, functionality andor concepts described in this demolab to Microsoft, you give to Microsoft, without charge, the right to use, share and commercialize your feedback in any way and for any purpose.
+If you give feedback about the technology features, functionality and concepts described in this demo lab to Microsoft, you give to Microsoft, without charge, the right to use, share and commercialize your feedback in any way and for any purpose.
 You also give to third parties, without charge, any patent rights needed for their products, technologies and services to use or interface with any specific parts of a Microsoft software or service that includes the feedback.
 You will not give feedback that is subject to a license that requires Microsoft to license its software or documentation to third parties because we include your feedback in them.
 These rights survive this agreement.

 MICROSOFT CORPORATION HEREBY DISCLAIMS ALL WARRANTIES AND CONDITIONS WITH REGARD TO THE DEMOLAB, INCLUDING ALL WARRANTIES AND CONDITIONS OF MERCHANTABILITY, WHETHER EXPRESS, IMPLIED OR STATUTORY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
 MICROSOFT DOES NOT MAKE ANY ASSURANCES OR REPRESENTATIONS WITH REGARD TO THE ACCURACY OF THE RESULTS, OUTPUT THAT DERIVES FROM USE OF DEMO LAB, OR SUITABILITY OF THE INFORMATION CONTAINED IN THE DEMOLAB FOR ANY PURPOSE.

 **DISCLAIMER**

-This demolab contains only a portion of new features and enhancements in Microsoft Power BI.
+This demo lab contains only a portion of new features and enhancements in Microsoft Power BI.
 Some of the features might change in future releases of the product.
-In this demolab, you will learn about some, but not all, new features.
+In this demo lab, you will learn about some, but not all, new features.